airbloc/whitepaper/TECHNICAL-WHITEPAPER.md

 ## Data Collection

 On Airbloc, data is collected by the Apps.
 These Apps can monetize [Indirect Data](#indirect-data) and/or [Direct Data](#direct-data) collected by users in Airbloc.
 This does not mean a data monopoly on user’s app nor a violation to user’s personal data rights.
 Sales revenue is distributed to users at a fixed rate, and the user can choose the type and authority of the data that can be sold.
-In this regard, the App only shares the revenue with the user as a data sales agent
+In this regard, the App only shares the revenue with the user as a data sales agent.

 To collect data, Data Collectors should first register their App on Airbloc Network.
 For this, the **Data Collector is required to hold certain amount of ABL tokens in advance.** The maximum number of users that an App can upload on the Network proportionately increases in *log scale* to the ABL amount the App is holding.
 This is to prevent malicious apps from attacking the refinery and Marketplace through Sybil attacks and/or data generation attacks.
 The formula for the maximum number of users according to the App-held ABL tokens is as follows: